-Airport carousels, train or shuttle bag shelves, and hotel luggage storage closets can be a jumble of suitcases.
+Airport carousels, train or shuttle bus shelves, and hotel luggage storage closets can be a jumble of suitcases.
 If you’re like me, and find family travel makes you a bit nervous because of all the things that can go wrong, you’ll find it’s reassuring to know that you’ll be able to easily identify your luggage.
-Here are many ways to personalize your suitcases, including using ribbons, tags, tape, or markers.
+Here are many ways to personalize your suitcases, including using ribbons, luggage tags, tape, or markers.

 A hint: When reading one of the articles linked at the bottom of this post about identifying your luggage, be sure to read through the comments.
 There, people have posted their own fabulous ideas and you might find the perfect one to work best for you and your family!